rozek/reactive-scriptable-components/README.md

 > **Warning**: this framework is currently under active development - consider it as incomplete pre-alpha software: anything may change, some changes _may_ even break existing applications (although I don't _expect_ any of them).
 Thus, please stay tuned and come back here from time to time to see if there is a (well-documented) version that you may safely use...

 The idea behind this framework is to allow for the rapid development of small reactive web applications.
-To give you an idea of what these web apps could look like, consider the following example (which implements a simple calculator that converts temperatures between °Celsius and °Fahrenheit, see [live demo](https://rozek.github.io/reactive-scriptable-components/Temperature-Converter.html)):
+To give you an idea of what these web apps could look like, consider the following example (which implements a simple calculator that converts temperatures between °Celsius and °Fahrenheit, see [live demo](https://rozek.github.io/reactive-scriptable-components/Temperature-Converter.html), take care of browser requirements, particularily on devices with iOS versions < 16.4):

 ![Screenshot of the Temperature Converter Example](TemperatureConverter-Screenshot.png)